The Curious Case of Silent Opera - the impressions of The Magic Flute by Barrie Kosky

 The Three Ladies had a rough start as the Second Lady couldn't get the first note out.
 I didn't punish her for that in my head hoping it would get better.
 It did but not much.
 All three of them had pretty wide vibratos and singing tight three-part harmony was difficult for them.
-Lady number one, the soprano, just couldn't get her pitch together which was especially obvious when she was singing on her own; Lady number three was the most stable of all - thank you, god, somebody had to take for the team!
+Lady number one, the soprano, just couldn't get her pitch together which was especially obvious when she was singing on her own; Lady number three was the most stable of all - thank you, god, somebody had to take it for the team!

 Joshua Wheeker as Tamino sang his part diligently, like a good conservatory student, all pretty evenly loud with minimal nuances and a complete lack of personality.